Java Naming Conventions

-C# has some very straightforward naming conventions.
-These are universally used by C# programmers, and differ in some cases from conventions commonly used in Python or other coding languages.
+Java has some very straightforward naming conventions.
+These are universally used by Java programmers, and differ in some cases from conventions commonly used in other languages.

 Again, these are conventions.
 Ignoring them will not prevent your code from running,